Updated August 4, 2021

 For more information about what Contra Costa Health Services has to say for people living in Contra Costa County CLICK HERE.

-Starting July 1, WestCAT will return to full passenger capacity on all buses without social distancing requirements.
-MASKS WILL STILL BE REQUIRED.
-Please observe the mask requirement at all times while riding WestCAT buses.
-Until July 1, we are operating at 50% capacity as follows:
+Starting July 1, WestCAT returned to full passenger capacity on all buses without social distancing requirements.
+Masks are recommended.

-WestCAT passes may now be purchased online at WestCAT Online Store
+To purchase passes online visit WestCAT Online Store

 All Clipper card services will need to be handled directly through the Clipper Customer Service Center by visiting www.clippercard.com or by calling 877.878.8883.